pewgeuges/footnotes/readme.txt

 - Activate the Plugin

 == Screenshots ==
-coming soon
+1. find the footnotes plugin in the Settings Menu
+2. an overview of the currently possible settings in footnotes
+3. the HowTo section in the footnotes settings

 == Changelog ==

 = 1.0.6 =
-- Updated uninstall function to delete all plugin settings (bugfix)
+- Bugfix: Uninstall function to delete all plugin settings (bugfix)
-- Updated counter style internal name in the reference container to correctly link to the right footnote on the page above (bugfix)
+- Bugfix: Counter style internal name in the reference container to correctly link to the right footnote on the page above (bugfix)
-- Updated footnote hover box styling to not wrap the footnote text on mouse over (bugfix)
+- Bugfix: Footnote hover box styling to not wrap the footnote text on mouse over (bugfix)
-- Changed 'Love Me' text in the page footer if admin excepts it and set its default value to 'no'
+- Update: 'footnotes love' text in the page footer if the admin accepts it and set its default value to 'no'

 = 1.0.5 =
 - The Plugin has been submitted to wordpress.org for review and (hopefully) publication.
 - Update: Plugin description for public directories (WordPress.org and GitHub)
-- Feature: the   -footnotes  - WordPress Plugin now has its very own CI
+- Feature: the footnotes WordPress Plugin now has its very own CI
   - Update: Styling
   - Update: Settings to support the styling
 - Add: Inspirational Screenshots for further development